Encourage One Another

 Voice words of encouragement, appreciation, support, and respect.

+Look for ways to encourage one another.
 Acknowledge others’ abilities and efforts.
 If someone feels inadequate, encourage him or her.

 Monitor your positive and negative remarks.

 Learn to be self-aware and listen to what you say.
 Be sure to encourage one another and make many more positive comments than negative ones.

 When someone talks about personal difficulties, do not respond with a “gloom and doom” attitude.
 Listen with compassion, and avoid simplistic advice.
 Say something such as, “I know this is a tough time for you, but it won’t last.
 Let me encourage you: God will see you through, and I’m here to help, too.”